-The First Day of the Battle-Discovery of the Enemy-The Cavalry Chargehe First Day of the Dattier-Discovery of the Enemy-The Cavarry orange- Death of Lieut.
-Col. Nájera-The enemy's Defeat-Incidents of the Charge- Anecdote of a Ranger-An Irish Teamster-Military skill of Gen. Taylor-The First and Third Divisions-Gen. Worth gains the Saltillo road-Maj.
-Brown occupies the Mill at St. Catarina-The critical position of Gen. Worth-His Mili-
+The First Day of the Battle-Discovery of the Enemy-The Cavalry Charge-Death of Lieut.
+Col. Nájera-The enemy's Defeat-Incidents of the Charge-Anecdote of a Ranger-An Irish Teamster-Military skill of Gen. Taylor-The First and Third Divisions-Gen. Worth gains the Satililo road-Maj.
+Brown occupies the Mill at St. Catarina-The critical position of Gen. Worth-His Millitary Bearing-The Storming of Federation Hill and Fort Soldada-The Retreat of the Enemy-Lieut.
+Pitcher's Chalk Marks-Noble act of Lieut.
+Geo.
+Deas-A wild Scene-A touching Sight-Generalship of Worth-The Close of the Day-Suffering of the Troops-A Storm at Night-Mexican Hospitality-Description of a Mexican Woman-Freparations for the Morrow.